SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 __But does that work in something like a human lung, not just in cell cultures?__  Figure 5 shows that the answer is yes.
-They grew lung organoids (basically a cell culture in something like soft agar where lung cells can build 3d structures that are at least somewhat similar to actual lung tissue.
+They grew lung organoids (basically a cell culture in something like soft agar where lung cells can build 3d structures that are at least somewhat similar to actual lung tissue).
 The dose response curves show that the inhibition of virus by 25HC is still dose-dependent in cell lines, and that the potency looks to be around 0.5$\mu$M.  Also, the bar charts below show a dramatic effect on virus blocking in lung organoids.
 So it's both dose-dependent, and works in something like an